 The evening prior to the retreat Jakob will give a public talk in Nelson also:

 Wisdom and Method in the Paths of Sutra and Mantra

 Thursday 29th November, 7.30 pm

 “We can actually declare that, as non-theistic Buddhists, we can free the whole world from pain.
 That’s the greatest news.
 And we are doing it properly, rather than worshipping somebody or going into a trance.
 We are doing it methodically, scientifically, psychologically.
 Starting with ourselves, we are expanding that news to others in turn.
 It is very definite and ordinary – and at the same time, it is quite remarkable.” -Chögyam Trungpa Rinpoche

 This retreat is held under the auspices of Tibetan Buddhist master Dzongsar Khyentse Rinpoche with Jakob Leschly as his resident instructor.

 The practice of Buddhist meditation allows us to uncover and experience our natural heritage of wisdom though cultivating insight or vipashyana.
 It is to establish a peaceful space of presence and mindfulness, allowing us to awaken a calmer and wider appreciation of our reality.
 A retreat is an invaluable moment of clarifying and reaffirming our commitment to the vision and path of meditation.
 Jakob Leschly will lead the 5-day retreat, offering general instruction and individual interviews.

-This Vipashyana Retreat Schedule and Info document outlines the proposed schedule to be followed and relates further information about how the retreat will be run and a more in-depth overview.
+Please email Kim at email@example.com to see the Vipashyana Retreat Schedule and Info document which outlines the proposed schedule to be followed and relates further information about how the retreat will be run and a more in-depth overview.

 Newcomers needn’t feel apprehensive; the retreat is suitable both to those new to meditation through to the more seasoned practitioners.